xianqiliu/MovieMan/README.md

 - Xianqi LIU 61551

 # Intro
 - Fetch data by using The Movie Database(TMDB) API, help user to explore movies(Pic,Starring,Intro...), and mark the movies they are interested in or they have seen.
+- For more details, please check the accompanying document on https://github.com/kyleliuxianqi/MovieMan/blob/master/Accompanying%20Document%20-%20Group5%20-%20MovieMan%20.pdf.

 # APK Download link
 - https://github.com/kyleliuxianqi/MovieMan/blob/master/app/release/app-release.apk